 While we are clearly encouraging you to put on your judgment caps for this activity, don’t forget that the old saying is true: never judge a book by its cover…unless your librarians are demanding that you do it in the name of fun.
 But in all seriousness, some of the best books out there have been saddled with covers that just don’t fit what’s inside.
 So while we all love a beautiful book cover, don’t let the outdated covers discourage you from picking up what might end up being your next favorite book.

 Now that the disclaimer is over, let’s get to the judgment.
 Feel free to download a bracket to fill out for fun prior to the voting.
-First round voting will begin on Monday, March 1st.
-A link will be added here and shared on Instagram and Facebook and will last a week and a half.
+You can access the ballot HERE and on Instagram and Facebook.
 Make sure to follow us on social media to see which covers advance and how to vote in round two!
 Keep scrolling for a preview of the round one matchups and to help you fill out your brackets.